JSTOR-Labs/juncture/README.md

 - coords: 51.278333,1.0775
 - eid: Q29303

 The first Archbishop of Canterbury, Augustine, arrived in Kent as a missionary in 597AD.
-The ruins of St Augustine's Abbey are still open to visitors, on the edge of the modern city.
-Augustine's original cathedral is beneath the Nave of the building we know today and in which a later Archbishop, Thomas Becket, was murdered in 1170.

 #### Canterbury Cathedral (Now and Then) {href=pages/canterbury-cathedral-now-and-then}